lazywithclass/swaggins/README.md

  * `method`(s) that the endpoint supports
  * `statusCode` returned by the call to the endpoint
  * `body` either passed to the endpoint (via POST) for example, or received from the endpoint

-Have a look at an [example of the generated documentation](http://lazywithclass.github.io/swaggins/examples/express/docs).

 ### Install